sanka4rea/XinW_lab/content/members.md

 Wei is currently working on cancer prognosis prediction,

-including building a new model to predict relapse and identifying predictive biomarkers.
+such as building a new model to predict relapse and identifying predictive biomarkers.

 **PhD Student.
 M.S in Microbiology**